What to Do After 10th Class: Stream Selection, Career Paths and More

 What to Do During the Summer After 10th

 The summer break after your 10th boards is genuinely precious.
 It’s probably the longest stretch of free time you’ll have before college.
-Here’s how to use it well.
+Here’s how to use it well, with specific resources that are actually worth your time.

-Read widely.
-Pick up books outside your textbooks.
-Biographies, popular science, economics, fiction, anything.
-Reading builds the vocabulary, comprehension, and critical thinking skills that pay off in every stream and every career.
+Read widely outside your textbooks.
+Pick up books you wouldn’t normally touch: biographies, popular science, economics, fiction.
+Reading builds the vocabulary, comprehension, and critical thinking that pay off in every stream and every career.

 Take care of your health.
 Start an exercise routine.
 Develop a sleep schedule.
 Eat better.
 The physical and mental demands of 11th and 12th are significant, and students who enter them physically healthy perform noticeably better.